 Our customers take part in a variety of collaborative relationships with fellow not-for-profit agencies, governmental institutions, private companies, and others.
 This often requires sharing of information that they input and store in iCarol, and commonly includes (but isn’t limited to!) resource/referral information, or client interaction data collected in a Contact Record (aka Call Report Form).
 We heartily support such collaborations because they are the key not only to an agency thriving, but these partnerships also foster a continuum of care model that help create healthier, more connected communities.
 So we are always looking for ways we can encourage these partnerships and make them possible and easier to engage in using iCarol.

-In what scenarios might you want to encrypt and email a Contact Record?
+In what scenarios might you want to email a Contact Record?

 - When sending a warm referral to another agency